netgroup-polito/un-orchestrator/README_COMPILE.md

 	; Update the dynamic libraries cache
 	$ sudo ldconfig

-Some components of the UN are available as git submodules.
-To retrieve such modules, type the following commands

-	$ cd [un-orchestrator]
-	$ git submodule update --init --recursive

 ## Getting the code

 The UN source code can be downloaded in two ways, depending on whether